 Consider the 2020 Democratic presidential nomination contest.
-With so many candidates on the ballot, the single-choice method used to award delegates limits voters’ expression and threatens to produce a nominee without broad support.
+With so many candidates starting campaigns in 2019, the single-choice method used to award delegates limits voters’ expression and threatens to produce a weaker nominee without broad support.
+RCV offers a solution that gives voters more power and freedom to rank their choices.

 The bigger the Democratic 2020 presidential field grows, the more we need ranked choice voting!
 Try it for yourself by ranking your choices with our new Democratic Presidential Nominee RCV poll.

 Photo Credit: Los Angeles Times